taddeseanb/kenya-hub/docs/developer/tutorial-data-management/8-measure-quality.md

 - Performance and capacity
 - Usage (how much are the services used)

 Quality of service monitoring is a standard activity in IT.
 Therefore consult your IT department or hosting company if they have tools available to assess these aspects.
 Confirm with them on how to extend and/or share with you these measurements for the requested parameters.
 Combine these reports into monthly or quarterly reports to facilitate policy development.
-Below exersizes
+Below exercises

 ---